msaaddev/new-tailwind-app/readme.md

 - **Simple**: One command setup for all your Tailwind CSS web applications
 - **Cross-platform**: Works on all available operating systems including Linux, macOS, and Windows
 - **Support**: Five different web frameworks available with Tailwind CSS integration
-- **Prettier**: Integrated prettier in Next.js, React.js, Gatsby.js & Vue3 to easily format the code with `npm run format`
+- **Prettier**: Integrate prettier in Next.js, React.js, Gatsby.js & Vue3 with `--prettier` flag and then easily format the code with `npm run format`
 - **MIT Licensed**: Free to use for personal and commercial use.